 …I reviewed this extensively, including with experts in the field (internally and externally).

 Ignoring the medical history and providing limited information, and selective bias, so implying this was an acute illness as opposed to chronic has of course returned a different diagnosis.
+The Medical history was even mentioned in the transfer notes from Canterbury Hospital

 “the communication [with external Immunological Doctors] did not mention to these people the fevers, the upper respiratory tract infections, or prone to croup… if that information is not there, then its mitochondrial, if you add this information, then you have some other diagnosis….
 There could be a lot of missing information about her croup, and cough, and fevers!”